Dedicated to all neurodivergent tweeple for helping me understand who I am.

 It wasn’t until I was 35 that I learned the name of the disorder I am labeled with, and at first, I embraced it.
 It gave me access to resources, which finally gave me answers.
 After 20 years of searching, I was in need of an explanation.
 And I got one.
 A neurological explanation for why I behave the way I do.
 For why I am so different.
 For why everything feels like so much of a struggle.
 For why my life always feels so hard.

 Sensory processing disorder (SPD) was the first term that explained exactly how I am.
 My senses are always heightened, making lights, sounds, smells and touch become too much to handle.
 My reactions are primitive, causing me to fight, flee or freeze.
-My spacial awareness is acute even though objects are actually farther than they appear.
+My spatial awareness is acute even though objects are actually farther than they appear.
 My motor skills are off and my movements are clumsy.
 My processing feels slow not only physically, but mentally.
 My words are jumbled, delayed.
-I feel as if I am not in real time.
+I feel as if I am not in real-time.
 Trying to keep up causes me to feel easily overwhelmed.
 Overloaded.
 Causing me to have meltdowns and sometimes to blackout.
 When things are really bad, I wish to harm myself.
 And sometimes, I do.

 I have suicidal thoughts — I want it all to end.
 And that’s just the beginning.

 SPD was the first label that ever resonated with me, and it gave me the ability to begin exploring myself.
 It gave me a path to follow.
 It was my yellow-brick road.
 My way to see what was behind the curtains.